joelparkerhenderson/demo-rust-axum/README.md

 * Respond with a JSON payload

+## Caution: extractors syntax change

+Before you read the next section, please be aware the extractor syntax has changed between axum 0.7 and 0.8, approximately as of 2025-01-01.

+* Axum 0.7 extractor syntax uses a colon like this: `:foo`.

+* Axum 0.8 extractor syntax uses curly braces such as `{foo}`.

+If you try to use the older syntax, you will get an error message such as: "Path segments must not start with `:`.
+For capture groups, use `{capture}`.
+If you meant to literally match a segment starting with a colon, call `without_v07_checks` on the router."

-## Extract path parameters
+## Extractor path parameters

-Add a route using path parameter syntax, such as ":id", in order to tell axum to extract a path parameter and deserialize it into a variable named `id`.
+Add a route using path parameter syntax, such as "{id}", in order to tell axum to extract a path parameter and deserialize it into a variable named `id`.

 Edit file `main.rs`.